muhammadgaffar/PythTB.jl/README.md

 # PythTB.jl

-PythTB.jl is Julia Wrapper for established package for Tight Binding that have been made.
+PythTB.jl is Julia Wrapper for established packages for Tight Binding that have been made.

 Current Implemented Packages:
 - PythTB v1.7.2 (full functionality)